 One of my favorite things about our trip to Great Britain was all of the political conversations I had with my new friends from all over the world.
 I felt like I’d heard plenty of perspectives on American politics here in the states, but hearing how other countries talked about our education system, gun violence, and healthcare was a really fascinating point of discussion.

 I especially loved talking about top political issues in other countries.
-It was humbling, for one thing, because I realized that even in my own attempts to diversify my media sources there were so many things I didn’t know much about, like the Philippines newly-elected president, Rodrigo Duterte, who has being called “the Donald Trump of the East,” how English is a national language in Hong Kong (and how you definitely do not equate Hong Kong with China), and then, the many reasons for and against Brexit: Britain’s vote to leave the European Union.
-And to think that I had so many real political conversations with new friends – FRIENDS – who live in each of these places over a span of a week.
-It’s such a privilege.
+It was humbling, for one thing, because I realized that even in my own attempts to diversify my media sources there were so many things I didn’t know much about, like the Philippines newly-elected president, Rodrigo Duterte, who has being called “the Donald Trump of the East,” how English is a national language in Hong Kong (and how you definitely should not equate Hong Kong with China), and then, the many reasons for and against Brexit: Britain’s vote to leave the European Union.
+And to think that I was able to have so many real political conversations with new friends – FRIENDS – who live in each of these places over a span of a week… It was such a privilege.

 The Brexit vote happened yesterday.
 I think I feel more personally invested in this decision than I would have if I hadn’t just been in the UK.
 I know how this decision is going to impact the jobs and visas of people who live in one part of Europe but work in Great Britain and visa versa.
 I know it may impact UK residents who have retired to different regions.
 I also know that this is likely going to have major rippling impacts on other economies.
-While the vote was happening yesterday, I was texting my friends in England (Thank you, WhatsApp!) to learn more about the different perspectives and reasons for leaving.
-Even though it’s not what I expected to happen, or wanted to happen, I recognize that I have friends who have a much more real connection to this decision, and that makes it feel more personal than it otherwise would.
+While the vote was happening yesterday, I was texting my friends in England (Thank you, WhatsApp!) to learn more about their families’ different reactions and their perspectives and reasons for leaving.
+Even though it’s not what I expected to happen, or wanted to happen, having friends who have a real connection to this decision makes it feel more personal than it otherwise would.

 And I realize in the future that I will be able to share that I visited Great Britain just a few weeks before Brexit… which is kind of weird.
 But enough politics for now, I want to share more about our adventure.
 First stop: London!

-Our Virgin Atlantic flight to the London was just lovely.
+Our Virgin Atlantic flight to the London was ideal.
 I’m honestly not sure how it could have been more perfect.

 …along with a blanket, pillow, headphones, eye mask, ear plugs, socks, a toothbrush, toothpaste: all free.
 And there was a touch screen on the seat in front of me with hundreds of newly released movies to choose from.
 I was giddy with excitement.
 Bret was, too!